Configuration

 for SGD or 0.001

-for Adam.
-It's essential to monitor training metrics and adjust if necessary.
+for Adam optimizer.
+Monitor metrics and adjust as needed.
 Use cosine learning rate schedulers (cos_lr

 , warmup_momentum